Overview

 Complications

 • Not enough oxygen to body tissues.
-Unless there's some mixing of oxygen-rich blood and oxygen-poor blood within the body, this complication causes death.
+Unless there's some mixing of oxygen-rich blood and oxygen-poor blood within the heart, this complication causes death.

-Possible complications of congenitally corrected transposition (L-TGA) may include:
+Possible complications of congenitally corrected transposition, also called l-TGA, may include:

 • Complete heart block.
-The changes in the structure of the heart due to L-TGA can change the electrical signals that tell the heart to beat.
+Transposition of the great arteries can change the way electrical signals move through the heart and tell the heart to beat.
 A complete heart block occurs if all signals are blocked.

 • Heart valve disease.
-In L-TGA, the valve between the upper and lower heart chambers — the tricuspid valve — may not close completely.
-Blood might move backward through the valve.
+In l-TGA, the valve between the upper and lower heart chambers, called the tricuspid valve, may not close all the way.
+Blood might flow backward.
 This condition is called tricuspid valve regurgitation.
-It can eventually reduce the heart's ability to pump blood.
+It can make it harder for the heart to pump blood.

 Pregnancy and TGA

-If you had transposition of the great arteries and want to become pregnant, talk with a health care provider first.
-It may be possible to have a healthy pregnancy, but special care may be needed.
+If you had transposition of the great arteries and want to become pregnant, talk with your healthcare professional.
+It may be possible to have a healthy pregnancy.
+But special care may be needed.

-Complications of TGA, such as changes in heart signaling or serious heart muscle problems, may make pregnancy risky.
-Pregnancy isn't recommended for people who have severe complications of TGA, even if they had surgery to fix the TGA.
+Complications of TGA, such as changes in heart signaling, may make pregnancy risky.
+Pregnancy isn't recommended for people who have severe complications of TGA, even if they had surgery to fix the heart condition.

 Prevention

-If you have a family history of heart problems present at birth, consider talking with a genetic counselor and a health care provider experienced in congenital heart defects before getting pregnant.
+If you have a family history of heart conditions present at birth, talk with a genetic counselor and a healthcare professional trained in congenital heart defects before getting pregnant.

 It's important to take steps to have a healthy pregnancy.
-Before becoming pregnant, get recommended immunizations and start taking a multivitamin with 400 micrograms of folic acid.
+Get proper prenatal care.
+Before becoming pregnant, get recommended immunizations.
+Start taking a multivitamin with folic acid.
+Folic acid has been shown to prevent harmful changes in the unborn baby's brain and spinal cord.
+It also may help reduce the risk of congenital heart defects.

 April 04, 2023